-LLM text generation Microservice¶
+LLM Text Generation Microservice¶

 This microservice, designed for Language Model Inference (LLM), processes input consisting of a query string and associated reranked documents.
 It constructs a prompt based on the query and documents, which is then used to perform inference with a large language model.
 The service delivers the inference results as output.